kingster/FullonSMS-API/README.md

 Send SMS Via FullonSMS from PHP.

-Tested Working with FullonSMS UI Version 4.
-Supports upto 160 Characters
+Tested Working with FullonSMS.
+Supports upto 140 Characters

 How to